 The mid-century modern timeline is one of the most iconic time periods of the twentieth century.
 It features furniture that is bold, beautiful, simple, and artistic.
 However, it can be summed up in a few leg styles – a collection of some mainstream designs that have led to the craftsmanship of many trailblazers of that period.
 Let’s take a look at some of them:

 This is the type of mid-century furniture legs that are associated with stark modernism.
 They complement tables that are almost minimalist in their styling.
 They have a square footprint, a thin body, and are pin straight.
+You can find simple straight legs on a wicker bench.
 A good example of it would be the LC6 dining table by Le Corbusier.

 As far as styling such table legs is concerned, you can feature them in a contemporary-modern ambiance.
 Since they’re effortlessly simple, they’ll help emulate an aura of unprecedented austerity within the space.
 If these legs belong to a large table, then you can pair them with a tuxedo style sofa or stylistic accent chairs to create a nice visual contrast.